 You don’t have to submit an image with your article, but if you do images should be as small as possible for digital use:

 - width x height = 600 x 400 pixels, or smaller,

 - a file size below 100 k.

 - Featured images: 72 dpi, horizontal (across the top of the page) = 1200 x 400 px, and a maximum file size of 150 k.
-Note that a part of the page is covered.
+NB: part of the image is covered.

 - Recommended image file formats: .jpg/.jpeg, .gif and .png.